GeotrekCE/Geotrek-rando-v3/docs/customization.md

 _Warning:_
 When setting up Google Analytics, you have to setup a flow.
 When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.
+By default Google analytics is disabled (googleAnalyticsId set to null) you will have to override it in the global.json file of your customization folder.

 ## Colors